elexive-com/elexive-calc/resources/JourneyPlanner.md

-# Customer Journey Component
+# Journey Planner Component

 ## Overview

-The Customer Journey component provides an immersive, visual representation of the client transformation journey, allowing executives to understand the sequential nature of business transformation and discover modules that support each phase.
+The Journey Planner component provides an immersive, visual representation of the client transformation journey, allowing executives to understand the sequential nature of business transformation and discover modules that support each phase.
 This standalone component transforms the traditional consulting approach by organizing services into a clear, chronological narrative that guides customers through their transformation path.

-> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.
+> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and journey integration.

 ## Strategic Purpose

-The Customer Journey component addresses several key customer needs identified in our research:
+The Journey Planner component addresses several key customer needs identified in our research:

 1. **Sequential Understanding**: Helps executives visualize transformation as a chronological process
 2. **Stage-Specific Focus**: Allows customers to focus on their current implementation stage